Hôtel des Tournelles: Site and description

 At the beginning of the 15th century, the district around the hôtel formed a huge rectangle, marked out by the rue Saint-Antoine, rue des Tournelles, rue de Turenne and rue Saint-Gilles, a rectangle broken from within by the park of the royal estate.
 During the English occupation of Paris (1420-1436), John of Lancaster, Duke of Bedford, extended the district by purchasing eight and a half acres from the nuns of Sainte-Catherine for 200 livres 16 sous, thus extending the property to the fortified wall of Paris, which was then situated on what is now known as the boulevard Richard Lenoir.

 This extension was annulled in 1437 after the English left.
 The main entrance to the hôtel was at the bottom of a cul-de-sac currently known as Impasse Guéménée.
 The hôtel was said to be able to accommodate 6,000 people.

-Like the Hôtel Saint-Pol, the hôtel des Tournelles was a collection of buildings spread over an estate of more than 20 acre, including twenty chapels, several pleasure grounds, ovens and twelve galleries including the Duke of Bedford's famous galerie des courges (so-called due to the painted green squash or courges on its walls.
+Like the Hôtel Saint-Pol, the Hôtel des Tournelles was a collection of buildings spread over an estate of more than 20 acre, including twenty chapels, several pleasure grounds, ovens and twelve galleries including the Duke of Bedford's famous galerie des courges (so-called due to the painted green squash or courges on its walls.
 Under its tiled roof the Duke's arms, devices and heraldry were displayed).
 It also included a maze called 'Dedalus', two parks planted with trees, six kitchen gardens and a ploughed field.
 The council chamber was notable for the magnificence of its decoration.
 Three other rooms bore the names salle des Écossais (room of the Scots), salle de brique (brick room) and salle pavée (paved room).

-One part of the hôtel des Tournelles, named Logis du Roi, had an entrance decorated with the French coat of arms, painted by Jean de Boulogne, known as Jean de Paris.
+One part of the Hôtel des Tournelles, named Logis du Roi, had an entrance decorated with the French coat of arms, painted by Jean de Boulogne, known as Jean de Paris.
 In 1464, Louis XI built a gallery there which connected this house to the Hôtel-Neuf of Madame d'Étampes, across the rue Saint-Antoine.
 He also built an observatory for his doctor, Jacques Coitier.
-Menageries based on those at the hôtel Saint-Paul were later added to house some of the animals previously held at the hôtel Saint-Paul.
+Menageries based on those at the Hôtel Saint-Pol were later added to house some of the animals previously held at the Hôtel Saint-Paul.
 New specimens were imported from Africa, such as lions, giving the enclosures the name of hôtel des lions du Roi.

 No traces remain of the hôtel besides a copy of one of its gates, which forms the south gate of the église Saint-Nicolas-des-Champs, and some cellars buried below buildings in the district.